turbot/steampipe-docs/docs/develop/writing-plugins.md

 logger := plugin.Logger(ctx)
 logger.Info("Log message and a variable", myVariable)
 ```

-The plugin logs do not currently get written to the console, but are written to the database logs at `~/.steampipe/logs/`.
+The plugin logs do not currently get written to the console, but are written to the plugin logs at `~/.steampipe/logs/plugin-YYYY-MM-DD.log`, e.g., `~/.steampipe/logs/plugin-2022-01-01.log`.

 Steampipe uses the <a href="https://github.com/hashicorp/go-hclog" target="_blank" rel="noopener noreferrer">hclog package</a>, which uses standard log levels (`TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`).
 By default, the log level is `WARN`.
 You set it using the `STEAMPIPE_LOG_LEVEL` environment variable:
 ```bash